Bedrock-OSS/bedrock-wiki/docs/loot/item-functions.md

 }
 ```

-Sets aux value of an item
+Sets the auxiliary value of an item.

-values
-Can be integer or min/max object
+`values`: Can be an integer or a [range object](/loot/item-functions##definitions###range-object).

-Min/max object chosen uniformly randomly
+If using a range object, it will randomly choose the values uniformly(each value has the same chance of being chosen).

-Only used for aux value; won't, for example, set damage of a tool but will set color of wool
+Only used for **auxiliary value**; won't, for example, set damage of a tool but will set color of wool.

-Overrides any provided aux value as identifier `:suffix`, like `minecraft:wool:10`
+It overrides any provided auxiliary value as identifier `:suffix`, like `minecraft:wool:10`.

-Works on block data, too
+Also works for block data.

 ### Durability